nathanielslevy/YSP-Project/README.md

 We expect to see a significant correlation between race,age, and economic status with the rate of health insurance coverage.
 On the regression model we expect to see a line of best that will accurately show the relationship between the two variables.

 **Link to Repository:** https://github.com/nathanielslevy/YSP-Project

+**Considerations:**
+1. Are there issues outside of race that could influence health insurance coverage to a greater extent? - There are various factors that may influence health insurance outside of race, such as gender.
+It would also be important to consider other factors such as single-parents families vs divorced-parent families vs two-parent families.

+2. From the data given is there a systematic explanation for the changes we may view? - There could be various systematic things such as making the sign up coverage harder to complete in order to prevent certain groups of people from signing up.